What Does Personal Liability Coverage (Coverage E) Actually Protect?

 - Claims arising from motor vehicle accidents (covered under your auto policy)

-Learn more about how different parts of your policy interact in our guide to personal property coverage and dwelling coverage.
+Learn more about how the parts of your policy fit together in our full breakdown of homeowners coverages A through F, or dive deeper into medical payments coverage and personal property coverage.

 Understanding the Standard Limits: $100K vs. $300K vs. $500K